STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

-Relations can be explicitly modeled as graphs~\cite{ashual2019specifying, ActionGenome, VisualGenome, VG50, SceneGraphs}, which can substitute the need for 3D information in a restricted manner.
+Visual Relations can also be explicitly modeled as graphs~\cite{ashual2019specifying, ActionGenome, VisualGenome, VG50, SceneGraphs}, which can substitute the need for 3D information.
 This form of representation can also allow multiple spatial relations to co-exist, which may be useful in understanding complex scenes.
-While these works have shown strong performance in identifying low-level object relationships, understanding of higher-order relationships are still not clearly understood through this approach.
+While these works have shown strong performance in identifying low-level object relationships, understanding of higher-order relationships is still not evidently clear.

+Recently, more advanced models have emerged \cite{chatterjee2024revision}, which create high-resolution datasets using text-to-image multimodal generation models, specially for spatial fidelity.